kovidgoyal/calibre/manual/faq.rst

 My antivirus program claims calibre is a virus/trojan?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first thing to check is that you are downloading calibre from the official
+The first thing to check is that you are downloading calibre from the
-website: :website:`<download>`.
+:website:`official website <download>`.
 Make sure you are clicking the
 download links on the left, not the advertisements on the right. calibre is a
 very popular program and unscrupulous people try to setup websites offering it
 for download to fool the unwary.